cheechongtey/traffic-weather-application/README.md

 - The search history event for store into database only happens upon user click on the location card.
 - For the report apis, I'm using normal view for ReportB and materialized view for ReportC.
 I also did a database trigger to refresh the mat-view upon selecting the location card.
 - I'm also doing a client session with NextAuth, so my backend is stateless.
+- I'm using an open source template for all the stack.

 ## Architecture